asierra/Metagrafica/mg.1.md

 :  To create a structure you need to open a new one and set its name.
 Every command inside an open structure will be part of the structure.

 `CLST`
-:  To close the previusly opened structure.
+:  To close the previously opened structure.

 `<Name of the structure> path`
 :  The named structure will be reproduced at all points of the path, using the ST matrix for rotation and scale.